puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 [troubleshoot]: ./pdk_troubleshooting.html

-Install the Puppet Development Kit (PDK) as your first step in creating and testing Puppet modules.
+Install Puppet Development Kit (PDK) as your first step in creating and testing Puppet modules.

-{:.section}
-### Before you begin

-PDK is a stand-alone development kit and does not require a pre-existing installation of Puppet.
+PDK is a stand-alone development kit and does not require Puppet installation.

-If you used an early release version of PDK, we recommend you uninstall it before installing PDK 1.0.
+If you used an early release version of PDK, uninstall it before installing PDK 1.0.
 Use your platform's package manager to uninstall any PDK versions earlier than 1.0, and then install the updated 1.0 package.

-By default, PDK installs to:
+By default, PDK installs to the following location:

-* Linux and OS X systems: `/opt/puppetlabs/pdk/`
+* On Linux and OS X systems: `/opt/puppetlabs/pdk/`
-* Windows systems: `C:\Program Files\Puppet Labs\DevelopmentKit`
+* On Windows systems: `C:\Program Files\Puppet Labs\DevelopmentKit`

 {:.reference}
 ### Requirements and limitations